rjdiamond/CCDockReceiveAddOn-POC/README.md

 # CCDockReceiveAddOn-POC

-Adds a form button next to all csXs listed inside the dock received PO allowing you to open an 'inventory at' page in a new window.
+Adds a function button next to all csXs listed inside the Dock Received PO allowing you to open an Inventory At page in a new window.

-Clicking on the form button will open a new window displaying the 'inventory at' location results.

-Button added to all POs in docked received for credit capping.

-This will eliminate the need to copy and paste each csX into the 'intenvory at' page.
+Button added to all POs in Docked Received for use credit capping - eliminates the need to copy and paste each csX into the Inventory page.

+Companion script to Inventory At autofill: https://github.com/rjdiamond/CCInventoryAtAutoFill-POC

 Currently private, message me to request access.